Brandf3/oot/README.md

+This is a WIP for a challenge romhack idea I have.
+This is not currently in a position to use and needs to be worked on more, but I'll keep it publicly available for people that are curious about how to work with the save data.

 This repository is a collection of custom actors and items that I have made.
 You may freely use them in your own mods without asking me, but please credit me for them.

 # The Legend of Zelda: Ocarina of Time